Glossawy/TwitterCalcDemo/README.md

 This is the code I used for the Reference during my live presentation.
 The code is fairly commented now and the Library I wrote to hide Twitter and hack details is also included and viewable.

+The Library Code (tclib) was NOT done during the presentation, but it's source code is available if you are interested.

 ### Notes on Use:
 ---